 Below: 1st photo - Twigs are light brown to red-brown in color, with lighter lenticels.
 Buds are small, tan and appressed.
 2nd & 3rd photos - Example of bark on older trees.
 The corky warts (2nd photo) that is typical of Hackberry can also be broken into more obvious ridges (3rd photo).

 Notes: Hackberry is indigenous to the Garden.
 Eloise Butler catalogued it on April 29, 1907.
 Martha Crone also planted it in 1934.
-Garden Curator Susan Wilkins added additional plants in 2008.
+Garden Curator Susan Wilkins added additional plants in 2008 and 2019.
 Hackberry is found in most Minnesota counties except those of the far north coniferous forest.
 Its range in North America is from the Rocky Mountains eastward to the coast, including Manitoba, Ontario.
 P E Island and Quebec in Canada.
 Absent in Maine and the other Canadian maritime provinces.

 Uses: The wood of Hackberry has been used for furniture, boxes, crates and plywood, but it is not a major source for any of that today.
 Instead Hackberry is mainly used as an ornamental tree.
 The fruit is consumed by wildlife.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.